Programowanie-laby/.github/profile/README.md

 ## Programowanie laby

-Organization with Github Classroom used for conducting computer labs on Pwr.
+Organization with Github Classroom used for conducting computer labs at Pwr.

 <!--